SantosJGND/Galaxy_KDE_classifier/README.md

 ## Kernel Density Estimation -- script: Kernel_mPLib3D_FM36_Galaxy.py

-The initial analysis is conducted following a machine learning approach \n of dimensionality reduction and Kernel density estimation.
-The latter was selected for the frequent \n lack of local priors, and the often convoluted history of modern domesticated populations (insert refrence). \n The use of Kernel Density Estimation for the identification both of local mislabelling (genetic exchanges between \n reference populations) and the presence of outlier material among hybrids (possible introgressions from  \n differentiated sources).
+The initial analysis is conducted following a machine learning approach \n of dimensionality reduction and kernel density estimation.
+The latter was selected for the frequent \n lack of local priors, and the often convoluted history of modern domesticated populations (insert reference). \n The use of Kernel Density Estimation for the identification both of local mislabelling (genetic exchanges between \n reference populations) and the presence of outlier material among hybrids (possible introgressions from  \n differentiated sources).
 Follow this series of series of [jupyter notebooks](https://github.com/Joaos3092/Genetic-data-analysis) \n